 About the program

 Buildings account for over 95 per cent of UBC's greenhouse gas (GHG) emissions.
 This tune-up program, also known as “Continuous Optimization,” is a key part of UBC’s Climate Action Plan target to reduce GHG emissions by 33 per cent (below 2007 levels) by 2015.
-Along with behaviour change programs, the tune-up will lead to a 10 per cent reduction in campus energy consumption and GHG emissions by 2015.
+Along with behaviour change programs, the tune-up will lead to a 5,000 tonnes reduction in GHG emissions by 2020.

 In 2010, we piloted the program in two buildings, Buchanan Tower and Neville Scarfe, cutting enough electricity to power 30 homes.
 Imagine what we can achieve over time after completing all 72 buildings.